DataDog/dd-sdk-android/dd-sdk-android/README.md

 #### Tags

-Tags take the form of a single String, but can also represent key-value pairs when using a colon, and are You can add tags to a specific logger as follow:
+Tags take the form of a single String, but can also represent key-value pairs when using a colon, and are You can add tags to a specific logger as follows:

 ```kotlin
     // This will add a tag "build_type:debug" or "build_type:release" accordingly